Skip to main content

 • --legacy

 Creates an application in Contrast (a legacy workflow).
 It displays a dependency tree for your piece of code and utilizes metadata.
-Note that this is only available for Contrast CLI V2.0.
+Note that this is only available for Contrast CLI V2.0 and later.

 • --name